-Even emotional relationships are a great incentive, just think how much easier it is to learn the language of your girlfriend / girlfriend, partner or adopted children!
+Even emotional relationships are a great incentive, just think how much easier it is to learn the language of your girlfriend/boyfriend, partner, or adopted children!

-Adults are not distracting like children and adolescents.
-They can learn a language in front of a coffee, in a bar, at dinner out or in a club, as long as they have the right interlocutor they can “stay on track” for hours.
+Adults, generally, are not distracting like children and adolescents.
+They can learn a language in front of a coffee, in a bar, at dinner out, or in a club, as long as they have the right interlocutor they can “stay on track” for hours.

 - Life experience

 Thanks to a greater knowledge of the world, adults have an ability to understand the meaning of situations, actions, and therefore also of the words connected to them.

 Adults already knowing their own language well, often even a dialect or a second language – as happens in many regions of Italy (Ladin, German, Occitan French, Greek, Albanian, Sardinian languages and so on) – do not start from scratch but have a base of words common to many languages (French, Spanish, Portuguese, Romanian).